Disney pin collection display board

 It was so exciting to finally see some color on the cork instead of just my sketch lines!

 Next I filled in the swish shape with Coastal Waters.

 Then I gave everything one more coat to brighten the colors.
 So long, you boring old cork!

 Finally, I glued the cork letters on with some hot glue.
 I was so excited to give this to Little Jo.
 It’s Mickey without being TOO Mickey, and used all her favorite colors.

 The display board looks awesome in her room next to her giant Mickey Mouse wall decal.
 It would make a great cork board for any sort of mementos, but I like it best filled with Disney pins!

 The design I painted on gave her subtly marked areas where she could group her pins by theme.
 For example, she was able to fill one of Mickey’s ears with all of her Chip and Dale pins.

-UPDATE!
-Jo’s other daughter, MiniMe, loved the Mickey-inspired pin board I made for her sister so much that she asked me to make her one for her birthday.
+This board was such a hit that Jo’s other daughter, MiniMe, asked me to make her one for her birthday.
 This time the theme was Olaf, the lovable snowman from Disney’s Frozen.

 MiniMe had a blast adding all her pins to her new board!